transcriptaze/snyth/README.md

 # snyth

 _tl;dr:_ the web app is [here](https://transcriptaze.github.io/snyth.html) and there is a basic user guide [here](documentation/guide.md).
-Be warned, it's just barely alpha software so expect some rough edges and also **please** see the [notes](documentation/NOTES.md) for things like browser compatiblity (basically Chrome is ok, mostly) and MIDI files.
+Be warned, it's just barely alpha software so expect some rough edges and also **please** see the [notes](documentation/NOTES.md) for things like browser compatibility (basically Chrome is ok, mostly) and MIDI files.

 _snyth_ is an experimental additive synthesizer that uses the _Jacobi ellipse_ as the generator function.
 By adjusting the eccentricity, rotation and horizontal shift of an ellipse a single oscillator can morph smoothly